Awesome: Feet of Clay

 - At the end when Dorfl and Vimes have confronted the Big Bad.

 - There are several sub-moments, but among the best if Dorfl saying he won't kill because he made a moral choice.

 - Vimes pretending to be drunk and punching Downey, then the conversation that follows.

 - "Undead Or Alive, You're Coming With Me."

 - Dragon King of Arms announces all his plans to the hero in the first chapter through puns.
 If any of the Watch had had that kind of sense of humour, the book would have been about fifty pages long.

 - Vimes basically swears Dorfl in as a police officer (and thus helps to redefine the existing power structure between humans and golems) because the establishment dared him to.

 - The extended sequence where a mob tries to smash Dorfl is both this and hilarious.
 The mob try to smash Dorfl because of the rumours of Golems killing people.
-Vimes tells them that's murder, so they try to convince Vimes that it wouldn't be murder to kill one because they're not alive, and so the Watch can't stop them.
-Vimes threatens to arrest them for damage to private property instead, since all Golems were at this point 'owned' by their masters, and points out that if Dorfl's a possession, his owner Mr Carry is technically the murderer.
-Carry claims on the spot that he doesn't want Dorfl any more and they can smash him, and Carrot tells him that he'll arrest Carry for littering if he does so.
+Carrot tells them that's murder, so they try to convince Carrot that it wouldn't be murder to kill one because they're not alive, and so the Watch can't stop them.
+Carrot threatens to arrest them for damage to private property instead, since all Golems were at this point 'owned' by their masters, and points out that if Dorfl's a possession, his owner, Mr. Sock, is technically the murderer.
+Sock claims on the spot that he doesn't want Dorfl any more and they can smash him, and Carrot tells him that he'll arrest Sock for littering if he does so.
 Instead, Carrot buys Dorfl for a dollar.
-And gives him a receipt!
+And insists on a receipt!